nulib/caravans-wax/pages/about.md

 By using archaeological excavations in Mali, Morocco, and Nigeria and their associated remains as case studies that can be connected to broader histories, this project sheds light on the precious material remains of a period in African history that had a major impact on world dynamics.
 Museums and research centers in Mali, Morocco, and Nigeria have made important historical materials available to the Caravans of Gold project.
 These institutional partners are active in the preservation of national cultural heritage, an undertaking that is essential to understanding medieval trans-Saharan exchange.
 Such heritage includes works of art and other archaeological remains, documents, historic sites, and cultural practices.
 This diverse cultural heritage is part of a shared global history, and its safeguarding must not be endangered by the boundaries imposed by nations, languages, regions, religions, and access to resources.
 Illegal looting of remains from medieval sites robs objects of the detailed information that comes from controlled archaeological excavation, including data that helps to determine age, cultural context, and use.
 Protecting, studying, and disseminating knowledge about ancient and historic sites and excavated materials are critical steps in recognizing our interconnected history across regions and its relevance to the present day.
 The work of specialists, institutions, governments, and global organizations is of vital importance to preserving this cultural heritage for future generations.[^2]

+### Exhibition Publication

+The exhibition is accompanied by a scholarly publication co-published by the Block Museum and Princeton University Press.
+The book _[Caravans of Gold, Fragments in Time: Art, Culture, and Exchange across Medieval Saharan Africa](https://www.blockmuseum.northwestern.edu/publications/caravans-of-gold,-fragments-in-time.html)_ draws on the latest archaeological discoveries and art historical research to construct a compelling look at medieval trans-Saharan exchange and its legacy.
+Contributors from diverse disciplines present case studies that form a rich portrayal of a distant time.

+### Caravans of Gold Companion Website

+Please visit the _Caravans of Gold_ [companion website](https://caravansofgold.org/) for additional information about the original exhibition, including a complete checklist of exhibited objects, images and information about the objects, press coverage, interviews with experts, and resources to support teaching.

+### Lenders to the exhibition

+__Canada__
+- The Aga Khan Museum, Toronto
+- Royal Ontario Museum, Toronto

+__England__
+- The British Museum, London

+__Mali__
+- Direction nationale du patrimoine culturel, Bamako
+- Institut des hautes études et de recherches islamiques Ahmed Baba, Timbuktu
+- Institut des sciences humaines, Bamako
+- Musée national du Mali, Bamako

+__Morocco__
+- Bank Al-Maghrib, Rabat
+- Fondation nationale des musées, Rabat
+- Ministère de la culture et de la communication, Rabat

+__Nigeria__
+- National Commission for Museums and Monuments, Abuja

+__United States__
+- Adler Planetarium, Chicago, IL
+- American Numismatic Society, New York, NY
+- Art Institute of Chicago, Chicago, IL
+- Brooklyn Museum, Brooklyn, NY
+- Charles Deering McCormick Library of Special Collections,
+- Northwestern University Libraries, Evanston, IL
+- Cleveland Museum of Art, Cleveland, OH
+- Corning Museum of Glass, Corning, NY
+- Detroit Institute of Arts, Detroit, MI
+- The Field Museum, Chicago, IL
+- Harvard Art Museums, Cambridge, MA
+- Hispanic Society of America, New York, NY
+- Jewish Theological Seminary, New York, NY
+- Logan Museum of Anthropology, Beloit College, Beloit, WI
+- Los Angeles County Museum of Art, Los Angeles, CA
+- Loyola University Museum of Art, Chicago, IL
+- Melville J. Herskovits Library of African Studies,
+- Northwestern University Libraries, Evanston, IL
+- The Metropolitan Museum of Art, New York, NY
+- National Museum of African Art, Smithsonian Institution, Washington, DC
+- Peabody Museum of Archaeology and Ethnology, Harvard University, Cambridge, MA
+- Toledo Museum of Art, Toledo, OH
+- The Walters Art Museum, Baltimore, MD

 ### Credits

 This project was conceptualized during the museum seminar “Reshaping an Exhibition: Preparing Caravans of Gold for Presentation in Africa,” taught by Dr. Kathleen Bickford Berzock at Northwestern University, Spring 2019.
-Sarah M. Estrela, Block Curatorial Graduate Fellow, assisted on the development of the app, which was built by Chris Diaz, Digital Publishing Services Librarian at Northwestern University Libraries.
+Sarah M. Estrela, Block Curatorial Graduate Fellow, and Melanie Garcia Sympson, Block Curatorial Associate, assisted on the development of the app, which was built by Chris Diaz, Digital Publishing Services Librarian at Northwestern University Libraries.
 Undergraduate student contributors: Emily Andry, Lois Biggs, Meghan Clare Considine, Brian Rogers Cook, Zoe Detweiler, Brianna Heath, Nicholas Liou, Mina Milaz, Joely Simon, Cindy Qian, Elizabeth Zhang.

+### Contact

+Caravans of Gold has taken shape through partnership and exchange.
+If you would like to share how you are using these materials, or if you would like to inform us of any errors in translation or content, please contactblock-museum@northwestern.edu.

 [^1]: Jennifer Wallace, _Digging the Dirt: The Archaeological Imagination_ (London: Duckworth and Co., 2004); Michael Shanks, _The Archaeological Imagination_ (Walnut Creek, CA: Left Coast Press, 2012).